DLR-RB/mosdl/README.md

 The only requirements for compiling the project yourself are a Java 8 JDK (e.g. [AdoptOpenJDK](https://adoptopenjdk.net/)) and [Maven 3](https://maven.apache.org/).
 Currently, Java versions other than Java 8 are not supported.

-This project uses a standard Maven-based build process.
+This project uses a standard [Maven](https://maven.apache.org/)-based build process.
 You can compile the source yourself by simply issuing

 ```
 mvn install
 ```

 in the project base directory.
-Required dependencies need to be resolved by Maven, e.g. by getting them from [Maven Central](https://search.maven.org/).
+Required dependencies need to be resolved by Maven, e.g. by getting them from the [Maven Central Repository](https://search.maven.org/).
 You will find the compiled packages in the `target` directory as well as your local Maven repository.

 Contributing
 ------------

 Contributions to this project are welcome.
 You may open issues, fix or expand documentation, provide new functionality or create more and better tests.
-If you have a minor contribution you can open a pull request.
-For any major contribution please open an issue first or discuss with the repository owner.
+If you have a minor contribution you can open a pull request right away.
+For any major contribution please open an issue first or discuss with the repository maintainer.
 Please also note that you need to fill out and sign a [contributor license agreement](https://github.com/DLR-RB/mosdl/blob/master/DLR%20Individual%20Contributor%20License%20Agreement.pdf).

 Maintainer